grauds/clematis.doc/docs/clematis-explained/styling.md

 ### View Encapsulation

 By default, Angular uses emulated encapsulation so that a component's styles only apply to elements defined in that component's template.

 More information: [Angular Styling Components](https://angular.dev/guide/components/styling#)

 ### Layout

-Since it is an Angular based application, it uses [Angular Material](https://material.angular.io) for layouts, themes and ready-to-use components.
+Since it is an Angular-based application, it uses [Angular Material](https://material.angular.io) for layouts, themes and ready-to-use components.

 For the layout in particular see [mat-grid-system](https://material.angular.io/components/grid-list/overview).

 ## Pomodoro

-The application is using [React](https://react.dev) and [Webpack](https://webpack.js.org), therefore the latter takes care of the [Leaner Style Sheets aka Less](https://lesscss.org) configuration.
-Less allows variables, mixins, nested classes, operations, functions and many more if compared to convensional CSS.
+The application is using [React](https://react.dev) and [Webpack](https://webpack.js.org); therefore, the latter takes care of the [Leaner Style Sheets aka Less](https://lesscss.org) configuration.
+Less allows variables, mixins, nested classes, operations, functions and many more if compared to conventional CSS.

 ### Less

 We have CSS and Less files configured for loading and processing in Webpack, but it would be possible to configure Sass or any other pre-processor in the same manner:

 ```javascript title="cfg/webpack.server.config.js"
 {